 6.3 Budget Control

+Policy:

 Actual expenditures or outlays shall be compared with budgeted amounts for each grant or subgrant.

-In accordance with the administrative requirements of the and , all shall compare actual expenditures or outlays with budgeted amounts for each grant or subgrant that is funded by public funds administered by the Agency.
+In accordance with the administrative requirements of the Uniform Guidance and TxGMS, all Grantees shall compare actual expenditures or outlays with budgeted amounts for each TWC grant award.
 Financial information must be related to performance or productivity data, including the development of unit cost information whenever appropriate or specifically required in the grant agreement.
-If unit cost data are required, estimates based on available documentation will be accepted whenever possible.

-Additionally, the recommends that the following budget controls be implemented:
+Additionally, the Agency recommends that the following budget controls be implemented:

 conduct budget-to-actual comparisons no less than quarterly;